Research

 Working Papers

-Expected Inflation and Welfare: The Role of Consumer Search
+Inflation, Price Dispersion, and Welfare: The Role of Consumer Search

 Read more at Chicago Booth Review